Academic Catalog

 Satisfactory/D/Fail Option

-Business Administration majors may use a course to satisfy degree requirements in more than one business concentration or minor as long as they complete 12 unique credits in each concentration/minor.
-Similarly, if a program of study outside the School of Business requires a business course, students majoring in that subject may also apply the business course toward a business major, concentration, or minor.
+Students may use a course to satisfy degree requirements in two business majors (or a business major and minor) as long as they complete at least 12 unique credits in each.
+If a program of study outside the School of Business requires a business course, students majoring in that subject may also apply the course toward a business major or minor, subject to the 12 unique credit requirement.

 Faculty Advising